Azaxis/learning-opentok-ios/README.md

 web server.
 This sample code handles OpenTok-related web service requests.
 (See the previous section.)

-1. In XCode, launch the app in a connected iOS device or in the iOS simulator.
+1. In Xcode, launch the app in a connected iOS device or in the iOS simulator.

 2. On first run, the app asks you for access to the camera: